It figures to be a wet Christmas in parts of the Los Angeles area — and maybe a white one if you’re high enough up in the mountains.

 “Heavy rainfall is expected after midnight Thursday night through Friday morning, associated with a moderate to strong atmospheric river,” according to the NWS.

 While that storm is expected to exit the region by Friday evening, another weaker storm from the north will arrive on Christmas Day.
 That system should deliver more rain to SoCal — lighter than the first round, though still “moderate.”

-Snow levels will be around 8,000 feet, but is expected to fall throughout the day Friday as colder air moves in from the northwest, according to the weather service.
+Snow levels will be around 8,000 feet for most of the rains, but are expected to fall throughout the day Friday as colder air moves in from the northwest, according to the weather service.

 In that colder air, snow could accumulate at 7,000 feet Friday and perhaps as low as 6,000 feet by Friday night.

 The forecast came with the usual cautions for travelers.

 “Moderate rain could create slick roads and travel delays along with high mountain snow accumulations and gusty winds,” forecasters said.
 “Additional rain and lowering snow levels could impact travel this holiday weekend.”

 Daytime temperatures should be in the lower to mid-60s on Wednesday, the upper 50s to mid-60s Thursday, the mid-50s to lower 60s Friday and the mid-50s to around 60 on Christmas Day.